lmapii/run-clang-tidy/tests/readme.md

 * Please check the [ci setup](../.github/setup/) for the `clang-tidy` version that is currently used for testing.

 This setup is required to test most of the possible combinations and/or valid fields.
 The CI integrates this workflow in the test steps.

+# Invocation

+Use `cargo test -- --test-threads 1` since conflicts might be generated when the `.clang-tidy` file is placed into the root directory and if tests are executed in parallel.